 If your Gutters do not have the correct pitch for flow to the downspouts, it will not allow the water to drain as it should.
 If there is not enough of an angle, the flow of water does not drain as it should.
 The water will sit within the gutter and create erosion problems.
 Erosion could occur in the gutter themselves, or on your home.

-By taking the time to look at not only your gutters, but the structure and ground around the home, you can help to prevent issues that can end up costing you a significant amount of money.
+By taking the time to look at not only your gutters but the structure and ground around the home, you can help to prevent issues, like standing water, that can end up costing you a significant amount of money.